emad-almousa/Microsoft-SQL-Server-Always-On-Availability-Groups-Synch-Status/README.md

-# Microsoft-SQL-Server-Always-On-Availability-Groups-Synch-Status
 Microsoft SQL Server Always-On Availability Groups Synch Status

 You can configure a database job to check synchronization status every 1 hour to check if syncrhonization is healthy or not.
+This is important to ensure the following when synch-mode between replica nodes are in-place:

+Log Backups are taken successfully from primary node and avoid unncessary outages Ensure swift failover without data loss

 The main script building block is: